US Naval Base Carolines

-US Naval Base Carolines was number of United States Navy bases on the Caroline Islands in the western Pacific Ocean, to the north of New Guinea during World War II.
-The bases were built to support the island hoping Pacific war efforts of the allied nations fighting the Empire of Japan.
+US Naval Base Carolines included a number of United States Navy bases on the Caroline Islands in the western Pacific Ocean, to the north of New Guinea during World War II.
+The bases were built to support the island hopping Pacific War efforts of the allied nations fighting the Empire of Japan.

 History

 The Caroline Islands is now the Federated States of Micronesia nation.
 Micronesia comprises Kosrae State, Pohnpei State, Chuuk State (in past spelled Truk) and Yap State.
 After the Spanish–American War in 1898, the islands became a German colony and German naval base.
 At the start of World War I in 1914 British warships destroyed the German colonial plantation owner's radio station.
 On October 7, 1914, Japan invaded and took over Yap island without a battle.
 Japan and Britain made a treaty giving Japan the Pacific islands north of the Equator, signed at the Treaty of Versailles in 1919.
 In the 1930s Japan built naval and airbases on many of the islands.
 Truk Lagoon was the largest and strongest of these bases.
 The United States Army Air Forces bombed the Truk base, but it was bypassed in the amphibious landing war.
 Japan's Truk base had five airfields, fleet anchorage, a few seaplane bases, torpedo boat bases, repair facilities, and later a radar station.

 Japan also built a large base at Ponape, now Pohnpei.
 By February 1944, the US bombers destroyed Truk and by sea, the US Navy cut had cut off Truk and the 5,000 Japanese troops.
 The US also bypassed Ponape in the Senyavin Islands and it 8,000 troops.

 The United States Armed Forces built a large base at Ulithi Atoll in the Yap islands, as it had a large fleet anchorage for up to 700 ships.
 The US Army 81st Division landed unopposed on Ulithi on September 23, 1944.
 Soon US Navy Seabees started work building the large base at Ulithi.
 The US Navy survey ship USS Sumner found the lagoon was well protected and usable for fleet anchorage.
 Japan bombed the US base at Ulithi a few times, with only marginal damage.
 The Fleet Post Office (FPO) for Caroline Islands was # 3249.

 After the war, the Caroline Islands became parts of the Trust Territory of the Pacific Islands administered by the United States.
 In 1986, the new nation of the Federated States of Micronesia was formed.
 Independence was proclaimed on May 10, 1979, and Compact of Free Association was established on November 3, 1986.